safaa-alnabulsi/dsr-serverless-course/README.md

 Note:
 using the new AWS CLI version 2 Docker image might not work with all examples.

+#### Notes for Window users:
+To create an env variable in Windows:

+    set ROLE_ARNN="value"

+To create a variable which you use in your terminal

+    ROLE_ARNN="value"

+To check its value

+    echo %ROLE_ARN%   on windows

+So, to create Lambda For Windows (for tutorial 4,5,6)

+    set MY_NAME= Enter your name
+    aws lambda create-function --function-name %MY_NAME%-function-from-cli --runtime python3.6 --handler lambda_function.lambda_handler --role %ROLE_ARN% --zip-file fileb://my_lambda.zip

 ## Tutorials & Labs

 ### Introduction